network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 by using HTTP/2 upload (POST) or download (GET) requests of infinitely large files.
-The algorithm is the same for upload and download and uses the same term "load bearing connection" for each.
+The algorithm is the same for upload and download and uses the same term "load-generating connection" for each.

 The steps of the algorithm are:

-- Create 4 load bearing connections
+- Create 4 load-generating connections
 - At each 1 second interval:
   - Compute "instantaneous aggregate" goodput which is the number of bytes transferred within the last second.